 (6) Always establish clear communication with the writers from the beginning.
 Let them know what kind of blog you have, what are your main offers, and who are the targeted audience so they can get a better idea of what type of articles you’re expecting.
 Yes, it might not turn out the way you wanted but still, communication is key to getting a good job done.

 My current rating for PPH freelance writers stands at 60/100, but that rating may change for the better when I get the chance to experiment with more professional writers, at a higher pay rate of course.
-I believe there are many good writers out there; you just need some time to look for them.
+I believe there are many good writers out there; you just need some time and a bigger budget to connect with them.

 With this, I’ve come to the end of my PeoplePerHour review.
 I hope you’ve found my experience to be insightful.
 If you’ve any questions to ask, tips to offer, or your own experience to share about hiring content writers, I would love to hear about them in the comment section below.
 Meanwhile, do check out my recommended training platform for more ways to earn money with your content.
 Join for free and I’ll personally show you what’s inside.